jbossorg/nx3-maven-central-deploy/README.md

 ### Setting Up Jira Integration
 Jira has API, that is used for manipulating issues.
 The main REST endpoint for creating issues can be found in [Atlassian reference guide](https://developer.atlassian.com/cloud/jira/platform/rest/v2/api-group-issues/#api-rest-api-2-issue-post).
 The JSON, that needs to be used seems simple enough in the documentation, but as soon as you start investigating it, it starts to get complicated.

 The biggest problem are customization abilities of Jira.
 On one side it is great, that each team may have their own workflows, issue types, security schemes and such, on the other hand it prevents easy use of the API.
-So I had to be creative in how to enable the Nexus administrator configuring the web flow:
+To make things easy, I introduced a support task in Nexus, that allows analysis of exiting Jira issues, so the Nexus admin can make the configuration in an easy way:

+1. create a sample ticket in Jira
+2. configure "default" description, and main template in *MCD - Jira Reports Default Configuration* capability
+3. use *MCD: Investigate existing Jira issue!* task to parse the sample Jira ticket a prepare the issue templates
+4. use task *Maven Central Deployment with Jira* to debug your templates
+5. configure deployment tasks for your development teams

 #### Setting Up Jira - Step One - Preparing a Nice Jira Ticket
 Your Jira administrator needs to grant you administrator privilege to the project(s), that will be used by Jira integration to create issues.
 Ideally you will also get access to a technical account, that will be used by Nexus to create the issues.
 The best practice is Nexus will use the technical account to create issue and not your account - if you leave the company, the automatization should still work.